edggjames/AngularOpticalMemory/README.md

 - acquire data,
 - inspect the experimental log file,
 - correlate the experimental data,
-- save the data for post processing.
+- save the data anf log file for post processing.

 All necessary functions are contained with the Functions folder.